Battle of Actium: Aftermath

 Cleopatra killed herself on 12 August 30 BC.
-Most accounts say she put an end to her life by the bite of an asp conveyed to her in a basket of figs. Octavian had Caesarion killed later that month, finally securing his legacy as Caesar's only 'son', while sparing Cleopatra's children by Antony, with the exception of Antony's older son.
-Octavian admired the bravery of Cleopatra, and gave her and Antony a public military funeral in Rome.
+Octavian had Caesarion killed later that month, finally securing his legacy as Caesar's only 'son', while sparing Cleopatra's children by Antony, with the exception of Antony's older son.
+Octavian admired the bravery of Cleopatra and gave her and Antony a public military funeral in Rome.
 The funeral was grand and a few of Antony's legions marched alongside the tomb.
 A day of mourning throughout Rome was enacted.
-This was partly due to Octavian's respect to Antony and partly because it further helped show the Roman people how benevolent Octavian was.
+This was partly due to Octavian's respect for Antony and partly because it further helped show the Roman people how benevolent Octavian was.
 Octavian had previously shown little mercy to surrendered enemies and acted in ways that had proven unpopular with the Roman people, yet he was given credit for pardoning many of his opponents after the Battle of Actium.
 Further, after the battle, upon Octavian's return to Rome he celebrated his triple triumph spread over three days: the first for his victory over Illyria, the second for the Battle of Actium, and the third for his conquest of Egypt.

 Octavian's victory at Actium gave him sole, uncontested control of "Mare Nostrum" ("Our Sea", i.e., the Roman Mediterranean) and he became "Augustus Caesar" and the "first citizen" of Rome.
 The victory, consolidating his power over every Roman institution, marked Rome's transition from republic to empire.
 Egypt's surrender after Cleopatra's death marked the demise of both the Hellenistic Period and the Ptolemaic Kingdom, turning it into a Roman province.

 To commemorate his victory, Octavian founded the nearby city of Nicopolis ("City of Victory") in 29 BC on the southernmost promontory of Epirus, opposite Actium at the mouth of the Ambracian Gulf.
-On a hill just north of the new city, at the site where he had made his camp in 31 BC, he constructed a victory monument decorated with the bronze rostra (rams) taken from the captured warships of Antony's fleet.
+He also built a series of memorials around the battlefield and campsites.
+On a hill just north of the newly founded Nicopolis, at the site where he had made his camp during the war, he constructed the Campsite Memorial, a tropaion dedicated to Neptune, Mars, and Apollo, renowned for the display of the bronze rostra (rams) taken from the captured warships.
+At the cape of Actium, Octavian built the Actian dekanaia, another tropaion composed of the dedication of a whole set of ten warships captured from his enemy's fleet.
+Meanwhile, it was situated down the hill from where the Temple of Apollo Aktios stood.
+Apollo Aktios was a deity whom Octavian repeatedly invoked in his post-war commemoration, and the temple was renovated and enlarged following his victory.